 - Circulate the room to guide student engagement and help resolve any problems that may arise.

-- Enrichment: Given an amount of money to dine, students will identify which combinations of diner cards and restaurant receipt cards they could afford to dine with.
+- Given an amount of money to dine, students will identify which combinations of diner cards and restaurant receipt cards they could afford to dine with.

 - Have students create their own unique restaurant dining scenario.

 - In their math journals or on scratch paper, tell students to create a restaurant receipt with a total and to divide it by the number of diners.